SireneNova/Portfolio/Python/Version3+/DataQuest/readme.md

 ## NewsPosts.md
 Originally added as a Jupyter notebook 08-30-2021.
 Switched to a markdown file on 4-4-2022 later due to the portfolio space Jupyter notebooks take up, which disporoportionately skews my coding language profile.

+## GermanEbayCarDataCleaning.md
+Added 5-2-22.
+An exercise in data cleaning with Pandas.